 - Read (I rarely open this but if I’m on a train and have nothing to read, there is always my email reading list!)

-- Clients (with individual client names underneath so I have a file for each).
+- Clients (with individual client names underneath so I have a file for each one).
 I archive them at the end of our sessions together.

 - Enquiries (people who have made enquiries so I can manage the interaction)